-- 3.2.3 All papers relating to the Accountability Board are made available on both the SELEP and the Accountable Body website.
-Papers relating to the Strategic Board are made available on the SELEP Website.
-All papers are published at least 5 clear working days before the meeting, except for those papers which are not suitable for release into the public domain as they are exempt from publication by virtue of Schedule 12A of the Local Government Act 1972, as amended or in extreme circumstances where it is not possible to circulate papers in advance. - 3.2.4 In particular all key decisions, where there is likely to be a significant impact or the decision involves a saving or spend of over £500k, taken by the Accountability Board are published on the Forward Plan and available on both the SELEP and Accountable Body Websites, 28 days before the decision is taken.
-This ensures transparency around future decisions. - 3.2.5 All decisions made by the SELEP Managing Director that are Chief Officer Actions under the Financial Regulations and associated scheme of delegation of the Accountable Body, shall also be published on the SELEP website. - 3.2.6 Draft minutes of all meetings are publicly available on SELEP website no more than 10 days after the meeting, and will similarly be published in final form no more than 5 working days following approval by the respective board.
+- 3.2.8 Any breaches to the handling of confidential information will be dealt with in accordance with the Accountable Body's policies and in compliance with the appropriate Government legislation. - 3.2.9 All key decisions, where there is likely to be a significant impact or the decision involves a saving or spend of over £500k, taken by the Accountability Board are published on the Forward Plan and available on both the SELEP and Accountable Body Websites, 28 days before the decision is taken.
+This ensures transparency around future decisions. - 3.2.10 All decisions made by the SELEP Managing Director that are Chief Officer Actions under the Financial Regulations and associated scheme of delegation of the Accountable Body, shall also be published on the SELEP website. - 3.2.11 Draft minutes of all meetings are publicly available on SELEP website no more than 10 clear working days after the meeting, and will similarly be published in final form no more than 10 clear working days following approval by the respective board.
 Those minutes relating to exempt items under Schedule 12A are not published, but are stored confidentially by the Secretariat.
-The Accountability Board summary of decisions shall be published as soon as practicably possible following the meeting - 3.2.7 For each quarter of the financial year a table of decisions which have taken by the Accountability Board, Federated Boards or under the Managing Directors delegated budget during that quarter will be presented to Strategic Board and made available on the SELEP website.
+The Accountability Board summary of decisions shall be published as soon as practicably possible following the meeting. - 3.2.12 Any declaration of interest made at the meeting must be included in the minutes of the meeting.
+Where this is a new declaration of interest, this will also be updated on the relevant member's register of interest. - 3.2.13 For each quarter of the financial year a table of decisions which have taken by the Accountability Board, Federated Boards or under the Managing Directors delegated budget during that quarter will be presented to Strategic Board and made available on the SELEP website.